MackHartley/RoundedProgressBar/README.md

     <a href="https://github.com/MackHartley/RoundedProgressBar/graphs/commit-activity"><img src="https://img.shields.io/badge/Maintained%3F-yes-brightgreen.svg" height="20"/></a>
 </p>

-Using the `RoundedProgressBar` library gives you a wide range of customizable options for making progress bars that have rounded edges.
+The `RoundedProgressBar` library gives you a wide range of customizable options for making progress bars that have rounded edges.
 Below I've made a gif highlighting a few examples of different looking progress bars created with this library:

 <p align="center">
     <img src="/demoimgs/roundedProgressBarDemo.gif" width="400"/>